 Textual evidence attests the omission of the passage “in heaven, the Father, the Word, and the Holy Ghost: and these three are one.
 And there are three that bear witness in earth.”
 The resultant reading of 1 John 5: 7, 8 is as follows: “For there are three that bear record, the Spirit, and the water, and the blood: and these three agree in one.”

-“It is now generally held that this passage, called the Comma Johanneum, is a gloss that crept into the text of the Old Latin and Vulgate at an early date, but found its way into the Greek text only in the 15th and 16th centuries” (Thomas Nelson and Sons, 1951, p.
+In spite of their presence in the Vulgate, A Catholic Commentary on the Bible openly says, concerning these words: “It is now generally held that this passage, called the Comma Johanneum, is a gloss that crept into the text of the Old Latin and Vulgate at an early date, but found its way into the Greek text only in the 15th and 16th centuries” (Thomas Nelson and Sons, 1951, p.
 1186).